Andrew-Youssef/SDSThriveX/README.md

 ## Client: Innate X

-Description: A Mobile Application Prototype that represent a possible student portfolio platform to help students to stand out by showcasing their skills and capabiltiies to potential employers and mentors, and professors.
+Description: A Mobile Application Prototype that represent a possible student portfolio platform to help students to stand out by showcasing their skills and capabilities to potential employers and mentors, and professors.

 Team: